brett-olsen/C64-Bridge-Project/README.md

 <img width="1200" height="640" alt="project-banner" src="https://github.com/user-attachments/assets/0eba027b-ea53-477b-bc35-36416c591f5a" />

-**NOTE: THIS IS A DRAFT, I WILL FINISH THIS TOMMOROW AND UPLOAD THE SERIAL BRIDGE AND FINAL INSTRUCTIONS, WONT BE LONG =)**

 # C64-Bridge-Project
 A repo for the C64 Bridge Project, a wireless USB Keyboard/HID emulator for the Raspberry Pi Zero 2 W, with a Serial Emulator bridge (can be used with the VibeC64 Project, see https://github.com/bbence84/VibeC64)<br><br>